Einzweiterstein/The-Einzweiterstein-Conjecture/README.md

 hours a day.
 I wasn't really feeling sorry for myself, i'm quite comfortable with solitude, but it's the lack of companionship that is the hardest sometimes, somebody to talk to, because that is what people won't do, talk to me, i'm always the one that has to start except for one person, a friend of mine, he just won't shut up.
-But, I was smart, I educated myself some physics and invention a lot of cool stuff, waiting to become a reality, like a new hyperloop design, a global array of radio telescopes 50km high, a new type of aerogel, a new type of construction material from waste, etc...
+But, I was smart, I educated myself some physics and invented a lot of cool stuff, waiting to become a reality, like a new hyperloop design, a global array of radio telescopes 50km high, a new type of aerogel, a new type of construction material from waste, etc...
 So physics, I just left theories left and right of me, I don't understand the math behind it anyway, that I still have to learn, starting with cos,sin, tan, functions, operators, integrals, differentials, calculus (which is the last 2) , and my own tetrahedral math!
 But, I did